 Since 2014, U.S. patent laws have changed significantly regarding what is patent-eligible subject matter.
 The standard advice used to be that “anything made under the sun by man” was eligible for a patent as long as the invention was novel and non-obviousness.
 Now, that has all changed for some types of inventions such as with medical diagnostic tests.
 The United States Patent and Trademark Office (USPTO) and the federal courts now consider diagnostic tests to be ineligible for patent as an abstract idea.

 Method of treatment is patent eligible subject matter

 Vanda is important because:

-- the majority opinion makes a distinction between a method of treatment for a disease which is eligible for patent protection, whereas a method for diagnosing a condition for efficacy of a pharmaceutical drug is not; and
+- the majority opinion makes a distinction between a method of treatment for a disease that is eligible for patent protection, whereas a method for diagnosing a condition for the efficacy of a pharmaceutical drug is not; and

-- the arguments presented by the dissenting opinion tries to enlarge the scope of inventions that would be ineligible for patent protection.
+- the arguments presented by the dissenting opinion try to enlarge the scope of inventions that would be ineligible for patent protection.

 The majority opinion was written by Circuit Judge Lourie and joined by Circuit Judge Hughes.
 The dissenting opinion was by Chief Judge Prost.

 Method of treatment claims recites specific dosage levels based on condition

 In Vanda, the patent was related to a method of treating schizophrenia patients with iloperidone wherein the dosage range is based on the patient’s genotype.
 The patent claim went above and beyond just diagnosing the patient’s genotype thought.
 The claim included the specific dosage in the treatment steps: